j05u3/whatsapp-cloud-api-express/README.md

 ## Related work

-I built a [chats visualization frontend compatible here](https://github.com/j05u3/chats_manager) that you can use to visualize your chats ✌️.
+I built an open-source [chats visualization frontend here](https://github.com/j05u3/chats_manager) that you can use to visualize your chats, it's compatible with this library ✌️.

+I also built https://monaguillo.org/ using this library.

 ## Attribution